WentaoTan/Interleaved-Learning/README.md

  *Note:*

-(1) The baseline setting in the code can be denoted as 'FBF' baseline, which is different with the reported 'FB' baseline in the paper.
+(1) The baseline setting in this code can be denoted as 'FBF' baseline, which is different with the reported 'FB' baseline in the paper.
     But they are similar in performance:

     ------------------------------------------------------------